-Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price(1)(2) Amount of Registration Fee(3) Common stock, \$0.0001 par value per share 14,950,000 shares \$17.00 \$254,150,000 \$32,988.67
+Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Offering Price Per Unit Proposed Maximum Aggregate Offering Price(1)(2) Amount of Registration Fee(3) Common stock, \$0.0001 par value per share \$ \$ \$ \$

-- (1) Includes 1,950,000 shares of common stock that the underwriters have the option to purchase. - (2) Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended. - (3) The \$32,988.67 registration fee was previously paid by the Registrant.
+- (1) Includes shares of common stock that may be purchased by the underwriters upon the exercise of their option to purchase additional shares, if any. - (2) Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - (3) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.